WSJ: Best Buy has cut store jobs, reduced hours of other workers

 The retailer's workforce, it said, will need to change to meet those needs and provide "more flexible opportunities for our people."

+Another Best Buy sales associate, who asked to remain anonymous because he is still working at Best Buy for the next few weeks and does not want to affect his severance pay, said a manager at his Cincinnati area store told him Wednesday that he could choose to have his hours reduced from full-time to about 15 hours a week or be laid off.

+"They put me in between a rock and a hard place," he said.

-Best Buy has made a variety of changes to its stores and how customers can purchase items in recent months.
+Best Buy has made a variety of changes to its stores and how its employees operate in recent months.

 In September, it began to turn 250 locations, about a quarter of its stores in the United States, into store hubs meant to handle significantly more online order volume.
 Late last year, it also completed a handful of store remodels in the Twin Cities that cut the shoppable square footage almost in half with checkout, customer service and store pickup being reoriented.

 Best Buy furloughed 51,000 employees early during the pandemic.
-About two-thirds of associates were brought back to work, and remaining furloughed employees were asked to return to work as seasonal employees for the holidays.
+After stores reopened, about two-thirds of associates were brought back to work, and remaining furloughed employees were asked to return as seasonal employees for the holidays.

 In August, it also pledged to hire more than 1,000 new tech employees in the next two years with a goal of 30% being people of color or women.